 Rommel (on sick leave when the battle began but having personally planned the defense) commanded thirteen divisions and five hundred tanks, totaling about 100,000 men.
 Montgomery disposed of approximately double the number of tanks and men–an army of British, Australians, New Zealanders, Indians, and South Africans, together with some French and Greek units; Allied air superiority stood at about the same proportion.
 Battle began on October 23, and the result, after ten days of ferocious pounding, was complete Allied victory, although Rommel’s army escaped annihilation and slipped away from an unenterprising pursuit.

-El Alamein was a battle of World War I character–methodical, using massed artillery, with limited advances made good and counterattacks defeated until breakout.
-Its significance was great.
+The Battle of El Alamein's significance was great.
 The Panzerarmee withdrew, ultimately to Tunisia; within days of El Alamein, Anglo-American forces landed in Morocco.
 By May 1943 the campaign was over and the Mediterranean dominated by the Allies.
 Meanwhile, in Russia the Germans were suffering disaster at Stalingrad : the two battles–Stalingrad and El Alamein–proved to be the watershed of the war against Germany.

 The Reader’s Companion to Military History.
 Edited by Robert Cowley and Geoffrey Parker.
 Copyright © 1996 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.